peace-blaster/MultiTar/README.md

  - Talk to devops/IT about appropriate amount of parallelization before use.
 In testing, this could easily reach 100% usage of all cores in a quad core CPU.
  - By default, script will use 4 threads and divide files into 4 archives.
 This can be changed manually on line 124.
 CLI arguments for this may be added in the future.
 ## Known Bugs:
  - `.zip` archives will contain junk paths.
-Easiest fix is to use the `-j` flag when unzipping.
+Easiest fix is to use the `-j` flag when unzipping with `unzip`.
 I do not forsee a solution for this issue.
  - When large amounts of output are produced, it can sometimes obscure the prompt in the tty after completion.
 Typing `clear` will fix this.
 I am working to resolve this issue.